Accessibility Professional Certification Grants

 How do I apply?

-Both grants are awarded in Fall, but only the CPACC grant in Spring.
-We recommend completing them in sequence.
+Both grants are awarded in the fall, but only the CPACC grant in the spring.
 Those who pass both the CPACC and WAS certfications are awarded the Certified Professional in Web Accessibility (CPWA) credential by IAAP without any additional examination.

 Applications for the Spring 2023 CPACC grants will reopen at the end of 2022.